Financial aid offers are called packages because they usually bundle multiple sources of assistance.

 - Plitt-Kirgan Student Loan

-- Work awards are not credited to the student bill; students are paid for the hours worked and submitted via web-time-entry (on-line timesheet).
+- Work offers are not credited to the student bill; students are paid for the hours worked and submitted via web-time-entry (on-line timesheet).

-- Students with work-study awards have priority for on-campus jobs during the first few weeks of the semester and jobs may be open for casual wage students after that time.
+- Students with work-study offers have priority for on-campus jobs during the first few weeks of the semester and jobs may be open for casual wage students after that time.

-- Some off-campus jobs are restricted to students with Federal Work-Study awards.
+- Some off-campus jobs are restricted to students with Federal Work-Study offers.

 - Students usually work about 8-10 hours per week.